Helperbird/website/src/pages/features/high-contrast.md

 url: features/high-contrast/
 ---

-## About This Feature
+## What Is This Feature?

-Helperbird's High Contrast Mode lets you enable high contrast themes to enhance text and images on any website.
-This makes it easier to read and understand web content.
+Helperbird's High Contrast Mode lets you enable high contrast themes to make text and images clearer and easier to read on any website.
+It’s designed to improve visibility and accessibility for users with visual difficulties, such as color blindness or low vision.

-This feature improves visibility for users with visual difficulties, such as color blindness or low vision, by making text and images more legible.
-It can also help reduce eye strain and make reading more comfortable in bright or low light.
+This feature also reduces eye strain and makes reading more comfortable, whether you’re browsing in bright or low light.
+With customizable themes, you can personalize your browsing experience to suit your needs.

+---

-## Benefits
+## What Are the Benefits of This Feature?

-### Better Visibility

-Enable high contrast mode to make text and images clearer and easier to read.
+**Better Visibility:** High contrast themes make text and images stand out, improving readability.

-### Accessibility

-Improve accessibility for users with visual difficulties, such as color blindness or low vision.
+**Improved Accessibility:** Helps users with visual challenges, such as color blindness or low vision, navigate websites more easily.

-### Comfort

-Reduce eye strain and fatigue, making it easier to read for longer periods.
+**Comfortable Reading:** Reduces eye strain and fatigue, making it easier to read for longer periods.

-### Customizable Themes

-Choose from different themes to personalize the look and feel of websites.
+**Customizable Themes:** Choose from different themes to create a look that’s comfortable for you.

-### Enhanced User Experience

-Make web browsing more comfortable and enjoyable by reducing glare and improving text readability.
+**Enhanced User Experience:** Makes browsing more enjoyable by reducing glare and improving text clarity.

+---

+## Who Is It For?

+**Users with Low Vision or Color Blindness:** Improves visibility and accessibility for easier browsing.

+**Students and Professionals:** Provides a comfortable reading experience for long hours of study or work.

+**Nighttime Browsers:** Ideal for reducing glare when browsing in low light.

+**Anyone Seeking Comfort:** Great for anyone who wants clearer, more readable text on websites.

+---

-## Features
+## Themes

-- Inverted Greyscale theme
+- Inverted Greyscale theme.
-- Yellow on Black theme
+- Yellow on Black theme.
-- Inverted Color theme
+- Inverted Color theme.
-- Greyscale theme
+- Greyscale theme.
-- Increased Contrast theme
+- Increased Contrast theme.
-- Switch colors to high contrast
+- Switch colors to high contrast.

+---

 ## Is This a Free Helperbird Feature?